+Planning and Preparation

+Classroom Environment

+Delivery of Instruction

+Additional Professional Responsibilities

+Professional Growth

-☐ Planning and Preparation ☐ Classroom Environment ☐ Delivery of Instruction Additional Professional Responsibilities ☐ Professional Growth Each of the Framework's elements include a description of four different performance levels - Ineffective, Developing, Effective, and Highly Effective - which are correlated with a teacher's likelihood of affecting student learning for all students.
+Each of the Framework's elements include a description of four different performance levels - Ineffective, Developing, Effective, and Highly Effective - which are correlated with a teacher's likelihood of affecting student learning for all students.
 Teachers who practice Effective and especially Highly Effective levels of performance are more likely to see student learning accelerate and see all students' achievement grow.

 The Framework not only shapes teacher evaluation, but also teacher training and coaching.
-The school leadership Team's observations and feedback are based on teachers' performance across key framework elements, with common language used consistently over the year, and among teachers.
+The school Leadership Team's observations and feedback are based on teachers' performance across key Framework elements, with common language used consistently over the year, and among teachers.
 Teachers in turn use the Framework rubrics to set goals, reflect, and improve their teaching practice.

-Fargeted Group Structures Model - ICEF Public Schools implements a Targeted Group Structures Model, in which students engage in three types of instructional groups - the Collaborative group, the ndependent Group and the Direct Instruction Group to achieve specific learning targets. ☐ In the Collaborative group, students are assigned content area instruction that incorporates the three modes of communication - interpretation, collaboration and production. ☐ In the Direct Instruction Group, the teacher leads a small group in targeted content area instruction, which includes scaffolds for English Language Development.
-Student composition o the small group is determined by various forms of data, including achievement on assessments, exit tickets, Lexile level and English Language Proficiency Level. ☐ In the Independent Group, students work independently, utilizing technology-based instruction.
+Targeted Group Structures Model - ICEF Public Schools implements a Targeted Group Structures Model, in which students engage in three types of instructional groups - the Collaborative group, the Independent Group and the Direct Instruction Group to achieve specific learning targets.

+In the Collaborative group, students are assigned content area instruction that incorporates the three modes of communication - interpretation, collaboration and production.
+In the Direct Instruction Group, the teacher leads a small group in targeted content area instruction, which includes scaffolds for English Language Development.
+Student composition of the small group is determined by various forms of data, including achievement on assessments, exit tickets, Lexile level and English Language Proficiency Level In the Independent Group, students work independently, utilizing technology-based instruction.
-MyOn: MyON is a complete literacy solution that reinvents the ways in which the student interacts with text.
-MyON provides anytime, anywhere access to a library of more than 10,000 enhanced digital books with multimedia supports, real-time reporting and assessments and embedded close reading tools.
-The innovative digital literacy platform allows the student to not only read, but to read closely as required in the California Common Core State Standards and to engage with digital texts in new ways that will transform the entire learning experience.

-MyON enables teachers and administrators to track the student's reading activity and growth.
-Through MyON we are able to access data on the number and type of books opened and read; time spent reading; completion of book quizzes; and student lexile levels.
-Lexile is the measure of how difficult a text is OR a student's reading ability level.
-As MyON expands to include digital literacy tools, the millions of students reading on MyON will experience exponential literacy growth when they can perform close reading tasks within our platform.
-Students engage with MyOn 45 minutes weekly in class.

 iReady - iReady is a web-based adaptive learning curriculum for Math and English that pinpoints scholar's needs down to the sub-skill level.
 This program offers a rigorous learning experience that incorporates the Common Core Standards. iReady's program is administered in three steps.
 First, scholars take a diagnostic assessment to measure progress versus their baseline data.
 The adaptive iReady diagnostic assesses in five main Common Core areas: phonological awareness, phonics, high-frequency words, vocabulary and comprehension of literature and informational texts.
+The adaptive

-The adaptive Math Diagnostic covers the main Common Core domains: Number and Operations, Algebra and Algebraic Thinking, Measurement and Data, and Geometry.
+Math Diagnostic covers the main Common Core domains: Number and Operations, Algebra and Algebraic Thinking, Measurement and Data, and Geometry.

 After the initial assessment, scholars will experience differentiated instruction based on their needs.
 The instruction can be either teacher lead, which informs whole class and/or small groups, or the instruction is differentiated through independent on-line instruction.
 Finally, students' growth will be monitored throughout the year using the iReady Standards Mastery Checklists, and data from the mid-year and end of year Growth Report.
-In 2016-2017, VPPA implemented a structured schedule where scholars have the opportunity to work on I-ready and Achieve3000 in ELA, Math and History class during Targeted Group Structures.
+In 2016-2017, IILA implemented a structured schedule where scholars have the opportunity to work on I-ready and Achieve3000 in ELA, Math and History class during Targeted Group Structures.
 Students will spend a minimum of 50 minutes per week on iReady.